 Since these attitudes are embedded in culture, they will only change with education and local leadership.
 But outsiders can play a role in creating change too, in part by shining a spotlight on these harmful and sexist attitudes and traditions.
 By not speaking out we too are helping to quietly sanction this violence against women.

-Photographer Melanie Blanding has been documenting violence against women and her work can be seen here.
+Photographer Melanie Blanding has been documenting violence against women and her work can be seen on her website.

 Check out Half the Sky Movement's partners who are working to end gender-based violence here.